A Weekend in Canterbury & Whitstable – Tips from a Local

 Saturday Afternoon – Relax on a Canterbury River Tour

-Another thing you won’t want to miss on a weekend in Canterbury is a river tour.
+Another thing you won’t want to miss from your weekend in Canterbury itinerary is a river tour.
 By now you’ll probably have seen the punts floating along and, if you’re anything like me, are probably wanting to get on the river yourself!

 You’ve got two options for exploring Canterbury’s Great Stour River; Westgate Punts go through the picturesque Westgate Gardens, or learn more about Canterbury’s fascinating history and explore the other part of the river that runs through the heart of the city on the original Canterbury Historic River Tours.